 The three Nama villages in the community area are Kuboes, Lekkersing and Eksteenfontein.
 Stay over in the villages to experience the culture, the stories, the Namastap dancing, then explore the Ai-Ais/Richtersveld Transfrontier Park's glorious desert mountain landscapes in your 4x4.

 Khomani Cultural Landscape (cultural)

-Enjoy a cultural experience with the San, find out where and how to experience the hospitality of Kalahari locals, stop and chat to people selling their age-old crafts on the way to the Kgalagadi Transfrontier Park, and explore the park itself to better understand where and how the Khomani San lived in times past.
+Enjoy a cultural experience with the San, stop and chat to people selling their age-old crafts on the way to the Kgalagadi Transfrontier Park, and explore the park itself to better understand where and how the Khomani San lived in times past.